influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withBucket(bucket)
 ```

-Bucket is the name of the bucket
+"Bucket is the name of the bucket"

 ### fn gcs.withKey